-- Dose by symptom: Only give a medicine that treats your child’s specific symptoms.
+- Dose by symptom.
+Only give a medicine to a child that treats their specific symptoms.

 - Never use cough, cold, or allergy medicines to make your child sleepy.

-- Never give aspirin-containing products to your child or teen for flu-like symptoms, chicken pox, and other viral illnesses.
+- Never give aspirin-containing products to your child or teen for flu-like symptoms, chicken pox, or other viral illnesses.

-- Dose by age: Make sure the medicine is right for your child’s age.
+- Make sure to check the Drug Facts label to see if the medicine is right for your child’s age.

-- Dose with the right device: Always use the measuring device that comes with the medicine–do not substitute with a kitchen spoon.
+- Use the right dosing device.
+Always use the dosing device (i.e., syringe, medicine cup) that comes with the medicine.

 3. Toss expired or unwanted medicines safely.
 Don’t use medicines past the expiration date, as they may not provide the treatment you need.
-Follow these safe disposal steps: http://www.knowyourotcs.org/safe-disposal/.
+Follow these safe disposal steps.